Max Jacobson: Mickey Mantle treatment incident

 When he began treating Mickey Mantle in late September 1961 for a case of the flu, Jacobson's injection into Mantle's hip caused a severe abscessing septic infection at the injection site that hospitalized Mantle and threatened his career.
 It also sidelined him from the Yankees' quest for the 1961 AL Pennant – which they won by 10 games – as well as the much higher profile home run race between Mantle and teammate Roger Maris (#9), which Maris won.
 Maris also broke Babe Ruth's all time single season home run record of 60 by hitting his 61st home run on the last day of the season.
 While his treatment of Mantle should have – as several medical regulators admitted later – gotten the attention of those who knew better, it did not alert anyone to Jacobson's improper practices.
 This failure to recognize the problem was also blamed on the reality of Mantle's lifestyle and his often being hungover or otherwise ill from alcohol abuse and a generally unhealthy lifestyle.
 This illness was seen by most as just another episode in Mantle's self destructive lifestyle.

+Helene Stanton

+Jacobson treated singer and actress Helene Stanton, early in her career while she was performing in Las Vegas under a demanding schedule.
+After relocating to Los Angeles for film work, and unaware of the risks associated with Jacobson’s treatments, Stanton developed symptoms of amphetamine withdrawal, including sleep disturbances and mood agitation.
+Her Los Angeles physician recognized the condition and successfully treated her for amphetamine dependence.
+Stanton's son, physician and media personality Dr. Drew Pinsky, later discussed his mother’s experience and Jacobson’s methods in Season 2, Episode 4 (“Dr. Feel Goods”) of the television series Hollywood Demons.